jannelson36/alx-low_level_programming/0x0E-structures_typedef/README.md

 # C - Structures, typedef

 In this project, I learnt
-* What are structures, when, why and how to use them
+* What structures are, when, why and how to use them
 * How to use typedef

 ## Header File :file_folder: